wordup-dev/wordup-connect/README.md

 In your WordPress admin go to Tools -> Wordup connect and follow the instructions.

+## Note

+This plugin should **not** be used in a production environment.
+It's currently in an early beta stadium.

 ## Wordup CLI

 This source code is also a good example of what a wordup development stack looks like.
 Just clone this project and run wordup install: